 All those candidates who meet the SSC CGL 2020 eligibility criteria for appearing in Combined Graduate Level Examination, 2020 can fill the application form.
 The application form of SSC CGL Examination, 2020 will be available in online mode from September 15, 2020.
 The last date of submitting the application is October 15, 2020.
 Candidates must fill all the required details in the application form correctly.
 They must have documentary proof of any information they have entered in the application form.

 As per the exam pattern, SSC Combined Graduate Level Exam 2020 will be held in 4 tiers.
 The CGL exam Tier-1 and Tier-2 is Computer-based examination (CBE), Tier 3 is a descriptive test and Tier 4 is a computer proficiency test/skill test along with document verification (DV).
 Candidates who qualify the Tier 1 exam are selected to appear for the Tier 2 exam and similarly for other stages.
-Along with knowing the exam pattern applicants should also go through SSC CGL syllabus 2020 in details to qualify the exam.
+Along with knowing the exam pattern applicants should also go through SSC CGL syllabus 2020 in detail to qualify the exam.

 The candidates in the final year of their graduation can also apply for SSC CGL, but the result of required educational qualification must have been declared by the Institute/ University by the date specified in SSC CGL 2020 notification.